TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-makeimmediatepayment.md

 4. In the **Pay now** window, select **Select a payment method** to choose an existing credit card or add a new one.
 5. After you select a payment method, select **Pay now**.

-The invoice status shows *paid* within 24 hours.
+The invoice status should show *paid* within 24 hours.

 For more information, see [How to pay your bill for Microsoft Azure](https://docs.microsoft.com/azure/cost-management-billing/understand/pay-bill) for Microsoft Customer Agreement (MCA) accounts.